ucsb/campus-cloud-docs/docs/azure/networking.md

 To reach resources in your Azure VNet from off campus:

-1. Connect to **UCSB ConnectUCSB GlobalProtect VPN** on your laptop.
+1. Connect to the [UCSB campus VPN](https://it.ucsb.edu/network-infrastructure-services/ivanti-connect-secure-campus-vpn) on your laptop.
 2. Once on VPN, your traffic routes through the campus network → Virtual WAN hub → your spoke VNet.